odoo/documentation/content/applications/finance/accounting/customer_invoices/cash_discounts.rst

 --------------

 Depending on the country or region, the base amount used to compute the tax can vary, which can lead to a **tax reduction**.
+Since tax reductions are set on individual payment terms, each term can use a specific tax reduction.

-To configure how the tax reduction is applied, go to :menuselection:`Accounting --> Configuration --> Settings`, and in the :guilabel:`Taxes` section, in the :guilabel:`Cash Discount Tax Reduction` feature, select one of the three following options:
+To configure how the tax reduction is applied, go to a payment term with the :guilabel:`Early Discount` checkbox enabled, and select one of the three following options:

-Always (upon invoice)
+- Always (upon invoice)
     The tax is always reduced.
 The base amount used to compute the tax is the discounted amount, whether the customer benefits from the discount or not.

-On early payment
+- On early payment
     The tax is reduced only if the customer pays early.
 The base amount used to compute the tax is the same as the sale: if the customer benefits from the reduction, then the tax is reduced.
 This means that, depending on the customer, the tax amount can vary after the invoice is issued.

-Never
+- Never
     The tax is never reduced.
 The base amount used to compute the tax is the full amount, whether the customer benefits from the discount or not.

 .. example::